Toyota C-HR interior

 The Toyota C-HR’s cabin looks just as slick as its angular exterior.
-All models come with a large eight-inch touchscreen infotainment system as standard and almost everywhere you’ll find diamond details printed, moulded or embossed into many of the C-HR’s plastic trims.
-Unfortunately, the thick bezel around the infotainment screen and old-fashioned digital clock slightly ruin the concept-car illusion.
+All models come with a large eight-inch touchscreen infotainment system as standard and you’ll find diamond details printed, moulded or embossed into many of the C-HR’s plastic trims.
+Unfortunately, the thick bezel around the infotainment screen spoils the concept-car illusion.

-The glossy plastic on the centre console looks smart, but no matter how careful you are, it’ll get scratched.
-The dashboard’s rather bulbous design makes your front-seat passenger feel a little more cramped than they ought, as well.
+The glossy plastic on the centre console looks smart, but it’ll get scratched no matter how careful you are.
+The dashboard’s rather bulbous design makes your front-seat passenger feel a little more cramped than they ought to, as well.

-There are a number of fixed buttons flanking the central display that help make accessing key features fairly easy but they don’t vibrate or click when you prod them.
+There are a number of fixed buttons flanking the central display to help you access key features easily, but they don’t vibrate or click when you prod them.
 As a result, you’ll have to briefly take your eyes off the road to make sure the system’s registered your inputs.

 Clear menu icons make picking a station on the standard DAB digital radio easy and pairing your phone using a Bluetooth connection is a breeze, too.
-However, you can’t get it with MirrorLink, Android Auto or Apple CarPlay smartphone mirroring features, which is a real pain.
+Better still, the infotainment system comes complete with Android Auto and Apple CarPlay smartphone mirroring, which is even easier.

-Excel and Dynamic models come with satellite navigation as standard.
+Excel and Dynamic cars come with satellite navigation as standard.
 It’s simple to input your destination – using either a postcode or street name – and it’ll calculate three routes based on journey time, distance and fuel costs.
 Unfortunately, you can’t pinch to zoom or swipe to preview your route before you set off.
 As we said, it’s better just to use the Apple CarPlay or Android Auto systems.

-The standard six-speaker stereo sounds perfectly acceptable but you can upgrade to a JBL unit with nine speakers as part of the £1,595 Premium Pack, which also adds plusher leather seats.
+The standard six-speaker stereo sounds perfectly acceptable but you can upgrade to a JBL unit with nine speakers as part of the Premium Pack.
+It’s quite expensive, but it also comes with upgraded leather seats.